Malinin leads U.S. men by 10 on Day 2 of skating nationals

 Rising star Ilia Malinin scored a personal-best 110.36 in the men’s short program to kick off the second day of the U.S. Figure Skating Championships on Friday, leading second-place veteran Jason Brown by more than 10 points.

+“After landing all those jumps, I just feel ready to perform and I just sort of forget where I am and I’m just performing,” he said.
+“It’s fun for me, I enjoy it and I think the audience enjoys watching me.
+And since there’s a huge spotlight on me, I think everyone has an expectation of me and I always try to stick with that, just to try to really show who I am.”

+Soon enough early in this new Olympic cycle, Malinin might be a household name.

-Malinin entered as the favorite to win his first U.S. title and had the most difficult planned technical content of every competitor, executing a clean skate that included a quad lutz-triple toe loop combination that netted him nearly 20 points.
-The 18-year-old finished second to Olympic champion Nathan Chen in his senior nationals debut last year but was passed over for the Olympic team in favor of the more experienced Brown.
+The teen entered as the favorite to win his first U.S. title and had the most difficult planned technical content of every competitor, executing a clean skate that included a quad lutz-triple toe loop combination that netted him nearly 20 points.
+The 18-year-old finished second to Olympic champion Nathan Chen — now a mentor offering support of the teen star — in his senior nationals debut last year but was passed over for the Olympic team in favor of the more experienced Brown.

+This time, Brown appreciated skating after the youngster and feeling the crowd’s energy.

+“I’m very surprised how I was able to pull that off, especially with the whole beginning of the season with all the short programs didn’t go as well,” Malinin said.
+“I think we took the time and effort to see all the bad things that I’d done, just to take it all in to sort of see what works best.
+We did a little bit of changing a bit of the program and I think that also helped with getting the performance.”

 When Brown delivered a remarkable pair of performances to earn sixth place at last year’s Olympics, it had all the makings of a farewell to a decorated 12-year career at the highest level of competitive skating.
 But the two-time Olympian and perennial fan favorite decided he had unfinished business, much to the joy of the SAP Center fans who gave him a warm ovation before he even stepped foot on the ice.